Chris-Johnston/Internet-Xmas-Tree/README.md

 The Pi requires programs that make changes to the GPIO be run as root.

-Once the program is started, the led strip should light up with the color picked from the website.
+Once the program is started, the led strip should light up with the correct color and pattern.

 **If it doesn't work**, try ensuring that permissions for the folder are set properly for the user `www-data` or whatever your webserver uses.
+Ensure that both the web server and python script are running.

 # Authors
 Uses [jscolor](http://jscolor.com/) under the [GNU GPL license v3](http://www.gnu.org/licenses/gpl-3.0.en.html) for the color picker on the HTML form page.

 Everything else by Chris Johnston 12/23/2015